• Skip to primary navigation

 Instructions

-2. Add the pasta and cook according to the package instructions.
+5. Cook the pasta according to the package instructions.
 Before draining the pasta, scoop out ½ cup of the pasta water and set it aside.

 Notes